Use rstream as a Connectivity Layer for Codex

 Before You Start

 You need an rstream account, rstream CLI 1.19.0 or later on the machine where Codex runs, a tunnel project, and Codex configured with local MCP support.
 For remote workflows, you also need a machine with outbound network access to rstream.
-For remote MCP workflows, that machine should run or be able to start an HTTP MCP server on its local network.
+For remote MCP workflows, that machine runs or can start an HTTP MCP server on its local network.

 Start on the Codex workstation: